 George has been developing software professionally for 19 years, first for the department of defense, and then for various other companies.
 In 1998, George started his software company, Orbit Software, specializing in School Bus Transportation software.
 His specialty is refining SQL Server queries to deliver optimal performance.

 Mark is primarily an ASP.NET developer and also has skills in SQL Server, HTML and CSS.
 He is based in the North East of England and has a 2 year old son named George.
 Mark is the founder of http://aspnetlibrary.com, has a blog at http://weblogs.asp.net/marksmith and is the director of http://mdssolutions.co.uk.

 Paul is a SR DBA and one of the Co-Founders of LessThanDot.
 He has over 15 years experience in RDBMS for Financial and Manufacturing companies and experienced with AS400, DB2, Oracle, Sybase and SQL Server.
 Paul holds a BA in music education from Westfield State College and spent 8 years as a musician in the US Navy band.
 While serving in the Navy he made the switch to the IT industry.
 He is still very involved in music and runs a very successful wedding\Party DJ business.

 AlexCuse (Alex Ullrich)

-Alex is a .net and SQL Server developer from southeastern PA, where he lives with a lovely wife and a veritable smorgasbord of pets.
-He recently completed a masters degree in Software Engineering from Penn State.
-He loves mountain biking, open source software, home brewing, Syracuse basketball, and the mono runtime.
+Alex is a software engineer from southeastern PA, where he lives with a lovely wife and a veritable smorgasbord of pets.
+He loves mountain biking, open source software, barbecue and Syracuse basketball.

 Tarwn (Eli Weinstock-Herman)